Greek PM Tsipras won't come to Brussels Friday, talks becoming difficult

 “There will be no meeting tomorrow.
 The Greeks last night agreed to send a compromise on how to solve the few outstanding issues.
 They did not.
 So tomorrow no meeting is possible,” the official said.

-Greece was supposed to repay a 300 million euro an installment of loan from the International Monetary Fund on Friday, the first of four installments due in June, but told the IMF it would pay everything at the end of the month.
+Greece was supposed to repay a 300 million euro an instalment of loan from the International Monetary Fund on Friday, the first of four instalments due in June, but told the IMF it would pay everything at the end of the month.

 “The bundling of payments is not a good sign, it will be difficult from here on,” the EU official said.